How to Keep Pets Safe on Independence Day

 Here are some tips to keep pets safe on the busiest day of the year for animal emergencies:

-Heat stroke is just as real pets as it is for humans.
+- Heat stroke: This is just as real for pets as it is for humans.
 Dogs have trouble cooling down on hot days because they do not sweat like humans.
 Dogs can sometimes die from heat stroke after less than an hour of outdoor activity.
 Limit time outside on hot days and always make sure you provide pets with shade, water, and a way to get back inside.

-If your pets are with you outdoors, make sure you supervise them, just as you would a child.
+Make sure you supervise your pets, just as you would a child.
 It’s easy for pets to get lost, run into streets, or get bitten by a critter.
 Sticks and branches on the ground can also cause choking and severe mouth injuries to dogs.
 Instead, opt for a tennis ball or Frisbee.
 Also remember, concrete or blacktop surfaces become painfully hot and can reach well over 100°F, leading to severe paw pad burns.
-If your dog swims a lot, their paw pads are at a greater risk of burning as water softens paw pads, making them more prone to burning or cracking.
+If your dog swims a lot, their paw pads are at a greater risk of burning or cracking.